Caffeine is already a staple in our kitchens and our social lives, but it has recently been popping up in our skincare routines as well.

 So, who should use caffeine-infused skincare products?

 If you don’t have sensitive skin and go in with relatively low expectations, then by all means, give caffeine a go.
 “Given its transient effects, caffeine-infused topical products would need to be used every day to reproduce the intended (temporary) skin benefits,” says Dr. Li.
 So yes, “there are clinical studies supporting the idea that caffeine can improve puffiness of the under-eye region, but only if excess fluid retention is the reason, rather than dermal fat distribution in the region, previous injuries or surgeries in the area.”
-(Caffeine also won’t help if puffy eyes run in your family).
+(In short, caffeine also won’t help if puffy eyes run in your family).

 Are there any ingredients that should not be used with products containing caffeine?

-“Retinoids should not be in the same product as caffeine,” suggests Dr. Lancer.
+“Retinoids should not be in the same product as caffeine,” notes Dr. Lancer.
 “Exercise caution even when using two different products, one containing retinol and the other caffeine, as having them interact can aggravate the inflammatory components of retinol.”
 If you accidentally combine the two, you may notice things like redness, tightness or discomfort, and you should stop using any active ingredients until your skin calms down.

 Is there any legitimacy to the claim that caffeine can reduce the appearance of cellulite?

-A popular internet tip suggests using old coffee grounds as a so-called cellulite treatment; there are also plenty of cellulite products out there that claim to deliver a mess-free boost of caffeine to skin.
+A popular internet tip suggests using old coffee grounds as a so-called cellulite treatment; there are also plenty of cellulite products out there that claim to deliver a mess-free boost of caffeine to the skin.
 “There is absolutely no legitimacy to this at all,” says Dr. Lancer.

 So, should you skip your next caffeine-infused skincare buy?